Quinoa Guide: how to cook quinoa, what it is, and the nutritional benefits. Plus a collection of our favorite vegan quinoa recipes!

 How do you cook quinoa?

-In a saucepan, add 1 part quinoa to 2 parts liquid.
-(Either use water, or you can use broth to give it more flavor.)
-Bring to a boil, reduce heat, cover, and simmer for 15-20 minutes until the liquid has absorbed.
-Fluff and serve!
+- In a saucepan, add 1 part quinoa to 2 parts liquid.
+(Either water or vegetable broth for more flavor.)

 What's your favorite way to use quinoa?